 - (a) If required by the District under criteria established in the FOG Control Program, Food Service Establishments proposing to discharge or currently discharging wastewater containing FOG into the District's sewer system shall obtain a FOG Wastewater Discharge Permit from the District.
-This requirement shall be effective 180 days from the effective date of this FOG regulation. - (b) FOG Wastewater Discharge Permits shall be expressly subject to all provisions of this Section 7.11 and all other regulations, charges for use, and fees established by the District.
-The conditions of FOG Wastewater Discharge Permits shall be enforced by the District in accordance with this Section 7.11 and applicable State and Federal Regulations. - (c) If applicable, Class I and Class II dischargers may have requirements established under Section 7.11.6 incorporated in their permits, in which event the Class I or Class II Permit shall also serve as a FOG Wastewater Discharge Permit.
+This requirement shall be effective 180 days from the effective date of this FOG regulation. - (b) FOG Wastewater Discharge Permits shall be expressly subject to all provisions of this Section 7.13 and all other regulations, charges for use, and fees established by the District.
+The conditions of FOG Wastewater Discharge Permits shall be enforced by the District in accordance with this Section 7.13 and applicable State and Federal Regulations. - (c) If applicable, Class I and Class II dischargers may have requirements established under Section 7.13.6 incorporated in their permits, in which event the Class I or Class II Permit shall take precedence and also serve as the required FOG Wastewater Discharge control mechanism.